GSA/digitalgov.gov/content/services/electronic-capital-planning-and-investment-control-ecpic.md

   * Assist OMB to create effective guidance and provide value added oversight by being their IT capital planning and IT investment management subject matter expert
   * Increase Agency adoption of the eCPIC tool
   * Modernize the eCPIC application to improve current capability, take advantage of modern technologies, and ensure the future security of the eCPIC tool

-If you are interested in learning more about the eCPIC tool, please [email the project management office](mailto:ecpic.pmo@gsa.gov) for additional information and to schedule a demonstration.

 ---